Product Tip

 Performance Goal

-These settings define a default goal based on the program’s Proficiency Scale configuration; this goal is the target Students will be expected to achieve for program success.
+These settings define a default goal based on the program’s Proficiency Scale configuration; this goal is the target that Students will be expected to achieve for program success.
 The performance goal can be set (1) and then a rubric level chosen (2).
 In the screenshot below, 80% of students will need to achieve the rubric level of Proficient for the program to be considered a success.
+Programs can be revised to edit performance goals, provided the performance goal has not been locked at any higher level of the Organizational Hierarchy.
+Learn more about locking platform settings.

 Assignment Proficiency Scale Threshold Default Settings